-What: Please send a 300-word sample blog post covering the topic you’d like to blog about (i.e., your work as an ADHD coach, or a review of an ADHD-friendly product).
-Additionally, send us at least 5 specific blog post ideas, and a sample of previously published work that reflects your ability and interest in blogging on an ADHD-related topic.
+What: Please send a 500- to 800-word sample blog post covering the topic you’d like to blog about.
+Additionally, send us at least 5 specific blog post ideas, and a sample of previously published work (if available) that reflects your ability and interest in blogging on an ADHD-related topic.

 3. Hosting an ADDitude Webinar

 Who: Potential ADDitude webinar contributors should meet all of the following criteria: